andy586586/Realtime-Prediction-Market-EventEdge/README.md

 A runnable prediction-market fair-value engine designed for a Prediction Markets Trader portfolio project.

+Real sources of alpha and advanced methods are hidden.

+The project is a project only and not a real-time trading system that is used on any financial markets.
+Do not utilize someone else's code for actual purposes, you are solely responsible for any of your actions and the profit and/or loss.

 It includes:

 - Python live/offline collectors for Polymarket, Kalshi-style orderbooks, and GDELT news